ianxm/tracker/README.markdown

     > neko /path/to/tracker.n

-on linux, I recommend setting an alias to shorten the command.
+on linux, I recommend setting an alias to save a few keystrokes.

 tutorial
 --------

+### modifying the repo

 tracker has a command line interface similar to git's.  to begin using it, you must initialize a repo.  by default tracker will create a repo